yokotak0527/simple_guide/readme.md

 SIMPLE GUIDE version 0.1
 ================================================================================

-SIMPLE GUIDE is tools for making simple guide.
+SIMPLE GUIDE is tools for making simply guide.
 Operating environment is only PHP5.3~ and browser that chrome, safari, or firefox.
 You can edit the page with the use of HTML-tags, but write with Markdown conventions more easily.